Liliʻu (2024) — opera

 • The opera, Liliʻu, scored for eight voices (SSAATBBB), flute/alto flute, piano, hand percussion, and string quartet.
 Staging, costumes, lighting, set design, and other elements are utilized.
 Grand Rights must be secured with the composer in advance, duration 55’

-• Dance Suite from Liliʻu—all the choreographed sections of the work, fixed media with some live musical elements (2 musicians)—will premiere October 2, 2025 in New York City as part of Te Ao Mana’s Tatou Festival.
-Featuring choreography by Anthony Aiu, costumes by Manaola, and performed by Te Ao Mana (5 dancers).
+• Dance Suite from Liliʻu—all the choreographed sections of the work, fixed media with the possibility of some live musical elements (2 musicians).
 Grand Rights must be secured with the composer in advance. duration 35’

 Upcoming Events

-Thursday, October 2, 2025 — Dance Suite from Liliʻu, choreographed by Anthony Aiu, performed by Te Ao Mana, with live music by Leilehua Lanzilotti and featured performances by Lanzilotti and T.J.
-Keanu Tario, Judson Memorial Church, New York, NY
+Thursday, October 2, 2025 — Dance Suite from Liliʻu, choreographed by Anthony Aiu, with music by Leilehua Lanzilotti, Judson Memorial Church, Tatou Festival, New York, NY

 Past Events

-Tuesday, June 25, 2024 — Workshop Songs, Liliʻu: Community Presentation, performed by Roomful of Teeth and Lanzilotti, School for Advanced Research (SAR), Santa Fe, NM
+Tuesday, June 25, 2024 — Workshop Songs from the opera Liliʻu: Community Presentation, performed by Roomful of Teeth and Lanzilotti, School for Advanced Research (SAR), Santa Fe, NM

-Tuesday, April 23, 2024 — The MERWIN CONSERVANCY Presents A Talk with LEILEHUA LANZILOTTI In The Green Room Series featuring libretto readings and a dance performance by Anthony Aiu, Washington Place, Honolulu, HI
+Tuesday, April 23, 2024 — The MERWIN CONSERVANCY Presents A Talk with LEILEHUA LANZILOTTI In The Green Room Series featuring libretto readings from Lanzilotti’s opera Liliʻu and a dance performance by choreographer Anthony Aiu, Washington Place, Honolulu, HI

-Sunday, April 14, 2024 — The MERWIN CONSERVANCY Presents A Talk with LEILEHUA LANZILOTTI In The Green Room Series, libretto reading, Maui Arts & Cultures Center, Kahului, Maui, HI.
+Sunday, April 14, 2024 — The MERWIN CONSERVANCY Presents A Talk with LEILEHUA LANZILOTTI In The Green Room Series, libretto reading from Lanzilotti’s opera, Liliʻu, Maui Arts & Cultures Center, Kahului, Maui, HI

-Libretto commissioned by the Native Arts and Cultures Foundation through a SHIFT — Transformative Change and Indigenous Arts Award
+Libretto commissioned by the Native Arts + Cultures Foundation through a SHIFT — Transformative Change and Indigenous Arts Award.
+The music for Lili‘u is co-commissioned by New Native Theatre, Rhiana Yazzie, Artistic Director, Minneapolis/St. Paul, Minnesota.

-The development of Liliʻu is supported in part by Creative Capital Foundation, OPERA America Women Composers: Discovery Grants program, supported by the Virginia B. Toulmin Foundation; the Western Arts Alliance Advancing Indigenous Performance Native Launchpad program with funding from The Andrew W. Mellon Foundation, The Doris Duke Charitable Foundation, and the National Endowment for the Arts; the Council for Native Hawaiian Advancement and Kamehameha Schools through the E OLA (Empowering ʻŌiwi Leadership Award) program; the Atherton Family Foundation; and the National Endowment for the Arts.
+Development of Liliʻu supported in part by OPERA America Women Composers: Discovery Grants program, the Virginia B. Toulmin Foundation; the Western Arts Alliance Advancing Indigenous Performance Native Launchpad program with funding from The Andrew W. Mellon Foundation, The Doris Duke Charitable Foundation, and the National Endowment for the Arts; the Council for Native Hawaiian Advancement (CNHA) and Kamehameha Schools through the E OLA (Empowering ‘Ōiwi Leadership Award) program; the Atherton Family Foundation; and the National Endowment for the Arts.

 Additional residency support for creation and development of the work provided by the American Composers Forum through the 2021 McKnight Visiting Composer Program, Marble House Project, the Macgeorge Bequest, the Merwin Conservancy, the School for Advanced Research (SAR, Santa Fe, New Mexico), and the Rockefeller Foundation Bellagio Center Residency Program.